Solar System Trivia

 Answer: Heliopause

-Question: How many days does it take the moon to orbit the Earth?
+Question: How many days does it take the Moon to do one full lap around Earth—no shortcuts allowed?

 Answer: 27.3